-MUSC 1420 - Opera Workshop (1CR)

-(3LB) (Max.
-4) [E] A performance based class open to all singers.
+MUSC 1420 - Opera Workshop (1CR) (3LB) (Max.
+4) [E] Opera Workshop is a performance-based class designed to provide experience and opportunities for singers interested in exploring the genre.
 Students will learn basic performance techniques and will improve their dramatic abilities through the performance of an operatic scene.
 Course content changes each semester.
+Prerequisites: Permission of the instructor.